The capital of Catalonia, Barcelona is one of Europe’s most happening cities

 As Barcelona begins its slow march into winter, over a week in November, the city comes together to celebrate independent film

 .
-According to their website, the festival endeavors to offer “filmgoers and professionals a unique opportunity to discover and enjoy screenings and activities that value creative freedom, diversity, innovation, commitment and thought-provoking reflection.”
-Open to joe public, the festival consists of two official competitions for feature and short films.
-It hosts a whole slew of screenings, all of which are of independent films, alongside masterclasses, debates, roundtables and creative workshops.
+According to their website, the festival endeavors to offer “filmgoers and professionals a unique opportunity to discover and enjoy screenings and activities that value creative freedom, diversity, innovation, commitment, and thought-provoking reflection.”
+Open to joe public, the festival consists of two official competitions for a feature and short films.
+It hosts a whole slew of screenings

 Nit de Sant Joan/Dia de Sant Joan